ergoplatform/ergodocs/docs/node/conf/conf-wallet.md

 ```
 # testMnemonic = "ozone drill grab fiber curtain grace pudding thank cruise elder eight picnic"
 ```
-Mnemonic seed used in the wallet for tests.
+The mnemonic seed to be used in the wallet for tests.
 If set, the wallet operates in test mode.

 ## testKeysQty
 ```